-If you’re passionate about different causes like animals, veterans, the homeless, or something else, you’ll want to prioritize them so that your money can make the biggest impact where you want it to.
+If you’re passionate about different causes like animals, veterans, the homeless, or something else, you’ll want to prioritize those kinds of organizations so that your money can make the biggest impact where you want it to.

 After you’ve narrowed your list down to a few or maybe even one cause, it’s time to find your charity.